Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 Cloudflare (1.1.1.1) and Google (8.8.8.8 or 8.8.4.4) are the best first options to try, although other DNS providers are available.

-If you are in a country with a heavily-regulated internet, VPN use may be outlawed.
-It’s not difficult for authorities to identify and block VPN traffic, which results in disconnections.
+If you are in a country with a heavily-regulated internet, authorities are likely identifying and blocking VPN traffic, which results in disconnections.

-We also found that our VPN often disconnected on restricted networks, such as a coffee shop’s public WiFi, where VPN traffic might be throttled or blocked.
+We also found that VPNs can disconnect on restricted networks, such as a coffee shop’s public WiFi, where VPN traffic can be throttled or blocked.

 To get around these restrictions, some VPNs use obfuscation technology to disguise their traffic.
 This can sometimes be called “stealth mode” or similar and makes it much harder to detect and block your VPN.